- 6.25k views

 - Since the Colosseum is usually crowded, pick-pocketers can take advantage.
 Keep your belongings safe and try not to flaunt money and valuables.

 - If visiting Rome from March to December, make the most of exploring the Colosseum at night.
-The entrance is USD 22.69*, but it is worth it.
+The entrance fee is a bit higher than for regular visits, but it is worth it.

 - Selfie sticks are banned inside the Colosseum, so they are better left at the hotel.